GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 1. Create an apiary mock endpoint
 2. Create the integration
 3. Mapping
-4. Performan the ERP business event
+4. Perform the ERP business event
 5. Test & monitor the integration
 6. See the apiary log

-### Scheduled Invoke walkthrough

 ### FBDI